 In Genesis 25:21,22, Rebekah conceived twins and it says, “the children struggled together within her.”
 That which was conceived was called “children” before getting born (Heb.
 BEN).

 In Ruth 1:11, Naomi’s husband and her two sons had died.
 She explains to her two widowed daughters-in-law that she could never provide sons for them to marry after the custom of that day.
 She asks, “Are there still sons in my womb, that they may be your husbands?”
 Again the term “sons” (Heb.
 BEN) describes the unborn life.

-In Hosea 12:3, “He took his brother by the heel in the womb, and by his strength he had power with God:” The reference again to the unborn as a “brother” in the womb.
+In Hosea 12:3, the prophet says, “He took his brother by the heel in the womb, and by his strength he had power with God.”
+The reference again is to the unborn as a “brother” in the womb.

 In His service,